 The WinEquus program, developed by Dr. Steven Jenkins at the University of Nevada at Reno was designed to assist the BLM evaluate various management plans and possible outcomes for management of wild horses.
-More information about the model is available upon request from the RFO or RSFO.
+More information about the model is available upon request from the RSFO.

-Population modeling was completed for the three alternatives to analyze possible differences that could occur to the wild horse populations between alternatives.
-Modeling was completed for the ATSW Complex.
+Population modeling was completed for three alternatives to analyze possible differences that could occur to the wild horse populations between alternatives.
+Modeling was completed for the White Mountain and Little Colorado HMAs.
 The modeling may not necessarily reflect actual on-the-ground results.
 One objective of the modeling was to identify if any of the alternatives "crash" the population or cause extremely low population numbers or growth rates.
 Minimum population levels and growth rates were found to be within reasonable levels and adverse impacts to the population are not likely.
-When comparing the differences between the three alternatives, the No Action alternative would result in the greatest population number with an average population of 6,246.
-According to the modeling, the proposed action (Alternative A) results in the lowest average population of 1,415 while Alternative B resulted in an average population of 1,581 wild horses.
+When comparing the differences between the three alternatives, the No Action alternative would result in the greatest population number with an average population of 1,858 in the White Mountain HMA and 859 in the Little Colorado HMA, According to the modeling, the proposed action (Alternative A) results in the lowest average population of 334 in the White Mountain HMA and 97 in the Little Colorado HMA.
+Alternative B resulted in an average population of 379 in the White Mountain HMA and 104 in the Little Colorado HMA.
 Graphic and tabular results are displayed in detail in Appendix IV (Wild Horse Population Modeling).

-Effects Common to Alternative A and Alternative B
+Effects Common to Alternative A, B and Alternative D

 Over the past 35 years, various effects to wild horses as a result of gather activities have been observed.
-Under the Proposed Action, effects to wild horses would be both direct and indirect, occurring to both individual horses and the population as a whole.
+Under the Alternatives A, B and D effects to wild horses would be both direct and indirect, occurring to both individual horses and the population as a whole.
+The behavior of wild horses remaining in the HMAs may be impacted; however, the extent of these impacts is unknown.
+Under Alternatives A, B, or D wild horses will continue to interact and be managed in a natural, healthy state for an ecological balance among wild horses and land and resource uses.